Cobb County, Georgia: Georgia State Senate

+Georgia House of Representatives

 2020 voter suppression controversy

 In 2020, in the turmoil surrounding the election defeat of Donald Trump, the chairman of the Cobb County Republicans and another person challenged the election results in an attempt to remove 16,024 Cobb County voters from eligibility to vote in the runoff election for both Georgia senators, scheduled for January 5, 2021.
 The county Board of Elections held a hearing to decide whether there was probable cause to move forward with hearings for each name on the list.
-The Board's attorney stated that there was not probable cause and gave reasons.
+The Board's attorney stated there was no probable cause and gave reasons.
 After a brief discussion, the board voted unanimously to deny the challenge.

 Taxes

 In addition to the 4% statewide sales tax, Cobb County levies an additional 2% for special projects, each 1% subject to separate renewal every few years by countywide referendum (including within its cities).
 This funds mainly transportation and parks.
 Cobb levies a 1% tax to lower property taxes, but only for the public school budget, and not the additional 1% HOST homestead exemption for general funds.
 The county has also voted not to pay the extra 1% to join MARTA.

 At the beginning of 2006, Cobb became the last county in the state to raise the tax to 6%, which also doubled the tax on food to 2%.
 The SPLOST barely passed by a 114 vote margin, or less than one-quarter of a percent, in a September 2005 referendum.
 The revenue was to go to a new county courthouse, expanded jail, various transportation projects, and the purchasing of property for parks and green space.
 In 2008, the school tax was renewed for a third term, funding the Marietta and Cobb school systems.